15 Indian Prime Ministers and Their Historic Decisions [2026 Updated]

 Qualification: Bachelor of Arts in Political Science, School of Open Learning at the University of Delhi

-• Launched Operation Sindoor and Operation Mahadev to destroy terrorist camps in Pakistan and those who conducted the Pahalgam Attack.
+• Launched Operation Sindoor and Operation Mahadev to destroy terrorist camps in Pakistan in retaliation for the Pahalgam Attack.

 • India surpassed Japan to become the 4th largest economy worldwide in 2025.
-Our nominal GDP is around $4.19 trillion and PPP GDP is around $21.875 trillion, which is third in the world.
+Our nominal GDP is projected to reach $4.5 trillion, while PPP GDP is estimated at $19.14 trillion in 2026, ranking third globally.

 • Introduced 3 new bills to replace the Indian Penal Code, Criminal Procedure Code, and Indian Evidence Act, with the Bharatiya Nyaya Sanhita Bill, Bharatiya Nagarik Suraksha Sanhita Bill, and Bharatiya Sakshya Bill, respectively.